dev-devfero/devfero-devops/README.md

 ## 🏗️ About This Repository

-This repository serves as a **central hub** for all my DevOps demonstration projects.
+This repository serves as a **central hub** for all our DevOps demonstration projects.
 Each folder or linked repository represents a different aspect of the DevOps lifecycle — from infrastructure provisioning and containerization to monitoring and automation.

 All examples are: